Clarence Valley Council 2020 elections: Who's in/out

-WITH only 218 sleeps before council elections capture the imaginations of citizens across the Clarence, we can reveal which of the current crop will be vying for your vote.
+WITH less than 200 sleeps before council elections capture the imaginations of citizens across the Clarence, we can reveal which of the current crop will be vying for your vote.

 Putting to bed a series of rumours, four councillors have confirmed they will run, two are undecided, two will not and one is "unlikely to run".

 Andrew Baker has confirmed he would not be running, bringing an end to his two terms in the position.

 "I know there'll be Valley-wide heartache and a great gnashing of teeth but no, I'll not be standing for re-election in September," Cr Baker said.

 The single Greens councillor elected in 2016, Greg Clancy said he would be standing again and had been receiving positive feedback from residents after his first term.